jwhiddon/EDB/README.md

 ## Install

 * Unzip the download into your Arduino libraries directory
-* If the Arduino IDE is already running then exit and restart the Arduino IDE.
+* If the Arduino IDE is already running then exit and restart the Arduino IDE

 ## Getting Started